chili-publish/grafx-documentation/docs/release-notes/index.md

 This is a big day for GraFx Studio, as it is now available for use in production!

 Managing templates and collections and access to the Template Designer workspace are now restricted to admins and template designers.
-Other users can use templates to create their own projects, but cannot edit the original templates.
+Other users can use templates to create projects with personalized and localized content, but cannot edit the original templates.

 Even though it is now in production, GraFx Studio renders are not yet counted, as we want to give our users some time to get used to the new application first.
 We hope you enjoy it and are curious to hear your feedback!